-It was Napoleon Bonaparte himself who turned the Parco del Pincio into a public park by taking it away from the Brothers of Sant’Agostino.
+It was none other than Napoleon Bonaparte himself who turned the Parco del Pincio into a public park by confiscatin it from the Brotherhood of Sant’Agostino.
 Napoleon had wanted to name the park the Jardin du Grand César, but in the end this did not happen.

 The architect was Giuseppe Valadier, who worked on the park from 1811 until 1814.
 Pope Pius VII, after his return, had the work completed.
 One of his decisions was to move the Aurelian Obelisk to the Parco del Pincio.

-Going further back in time, the obelisk stood in the Piazza Barberini, at the entrance of the Palazzo Barberini.
-It had been placed there in 1632 by Pope Urban VIII, but the Barberini got rid of it by giving it to Clemens XIV when it blocked the passage of carriages and other vehicles.
+In 1632, Pope Urban VIII placed the obelisk in the Piazza Barberini, at the entrance of the Palazzo Barberini.
+The Barberini got rid of it, however, by giving it to Clemens XIV.
+The reason was that the monument blocked the passage of carriages and other vehicles.

-Poor Clemens didn’t really know what to do with it, so he placed it on a courtyard in the Vatican itself.
+Poor Clemens didn’t really know what to do with it, so he placed it in a courtyard inside the Vatican itself.
 The architect Giuseppe Marini finally moved it to the Piazza Bulgaria.

-Before the Piazza Barberini the obelisk spent some time on the Piazza di Santa Croce in Gerusalemme.
+Before it had been moved to the Piazza Barberini, the obelisk spent some time on the Piazza di Santa Croce in Gerusalemme.